-An agent group, also known as automatic call distribution (ACD), is a system that routes incoming calls to a specific group of agents.
+A call queue (formally known as Agent Group), also known as automatic call distribution (ACD), is an account that routes incoming calls to a specific group of agents.
 Before connecting to an agent, callers are placed inside a queue, allowing agents to deal with incoming calls without losing other callers to busy signals or unanswered phones.
-While waiting, callers hear music and pre-recorded announcements .
-Agent groups can be monitored using a number of monitoring methods .
+While waiting, callers hear music and pre-recorded announcements.
+Call queues can be monitored using a number of monitoring methods.

-Agent groups are often found in offices that handle high-volume customer calls from callers who do not need to speak with a specific person but who require assistance from any of multiple persons, like sales representatives and airline reservations attendants.
-Agent groups have a wide range of features .
+Call queues are often found in offices that handle high-volume customer calls from callers who do not need to speak with a specific person but who require assistance from any of multiple persons, like sales representatives and or support staff.
+Call queues have a wide range of features.

 - Go to your selected domain in the Vodia PBX web interface.